leifadev/shoutout/docs/index.md

+# Main

-# Shoutout!: The word of the day, but in any language!
+## Shoutout!: The word of the day, but in any language!

 <img src="https://github.com/leifadev/shoutout/blob/main/src/resources/images/shoutout_logo.png" height="170" width="170"/>